mcousin/tippspiel/backlog.md

 * show part of ranking on starting page
 * show current matchday on starting page

-* add model functionality to matchdays: ordering matchdays, current matchday ...
+* highlight current user within ranking
 * find better solution for forms for bets on matchdays view
-* highlight current user within ranking
+* re-think ranking.
+More elegant solution for determining a user's rank?
+* hide buttons for regular users only admins should see (already in users index -> good solution?)

 * create league: name, has_many matchdays, has_many communities
 * create community: name, has_many users, has_many leagues